bangchanchangbin/bangchanchangbin/README.md

   const getNoButtonText = () => {
     const phrases = [
 "No",
-      "Are you sure?",
+"Are you sure?"
-      "Really sure?",
+"Really sure?"
-      "Cmon pookie",
+ "Cmon pookie"
-      "Cmon its not that hard",
+      "Cmon its not that hard"
-      "Im gonna cry",
+      "Im gonna cry"
-      "You would regret being with mee",
+      "You would regret being with mee"

       "I promise, pookie",
       "Im sad now",
       "Im so so sad now",